mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 ## Transition Function
 *Super Template Tetris* is rendered one frame at a time, at about 5 SPF.
 The `step` transition function takes player input and the current state, and produces the next state.

-The simplist case is when the player has lost the game.
+The simplest case is when the player has lost the game.

 ```cpp
 template <Input input, typename state>